Inflectra/rapise-documentation/docs/Guide/dynamics_ax.md

 ## Overview

-**Microsoft Dynamics AX** (usually referred to as just **AX**) - is an ERP system for mid-size to large enterprises.
+**Microsoft Dynamics AX** (usually referred to as just **AX**) is an ERP system for mid-size to large enterprises.
 It is the most robust, scalable, and functionally rich enterprise resource planning system in the Microsoft Dynamics family of products.
 The system was originally known as Axapta, owned by the Danish software company Damgaard.

-Dynamics AX consists of a client-server architecture with a thick-client ERP interface for entering/adding data in the system:
+Dynamics AX consists of a client-server architecture with a thick-client ERP interface for entering and adding data in the system:

 ![dynamics-ax-overview](./img/dynamics_ax1.png)

-Rapise includes specialized libraries for testing Dynamics AX applications that are built-upon the standard [Microsoft Windows](windows_applications.md) **UIAutomation** library with special extensions for handling [unique AX controls](/Libraries/ses_lib_dynamicsax/) such as tree views, the navigation explorer and the various grids used to edit data.
-In addition Rapise can test the following extensions to Dynamics AX:
+Rapise includes specialized libraries for testing Dynamics AX applications that are built upon the standard [Microsoft Windows](windows_applications.md) **UIAutomation** library with special extensions for handling [unique AX controls](/Libraries/ses_lib_dynamicsax/) such as tree views, the navigation explorer, and the various grids used to edit data.
+In addition, Rapise can test the following extensions to Dynamics AX:

 - **Dynamics AX Management Reporter** - Rapise can test this extension using its **Generic** [Windows library](windows_applications.md).
 - **Dynamics AX Web Portals** - Rapise can test the various web portals using its [web browser libraries](web_testing.md).

 ## Start Recording a New Test

-First you need to create a new Basic test and start recording session.
+To start recording a new test, first create a new Basic test and begin a recording session.
 Choose Dynamics AX from the list of applications:

 ![AppChooser](./img/dynamicsaxappchooser.png)

-Then press `Select` button to start recording.
-Rapise will automatically plug the UIAutomation and DynamicsAX libraries.
+Then press the `Select` button to start recording.
+Rapise will automatically load the UIAutomation and DynamicsAX libraries.

 - **Microsoft UI Automation** is the new accessibility framework for Microsoft Windows, available on all operating systems that support Windows Presentation Foundation (WPF).
 UI Automation provides programmatic access to most user interface (UI) elements on the desktop, enabling assistive technology products such as screen readers to provide information about the UI to end users and to manipulate the UI by means other than standard input.
 UI Automation also allows automated test scripts to interact with the UI.

-- **DynamicsAX** library supports set of controls specific to Microsoft Dynamics AX 2012 application.
+- **DynamicsAX** library supports a set of controls specific to the Microsoft Dynamics AX 2012 application.

-When recording is completed you can see attached libraries in the code of `Main.js` file:
+Once recording is complete, you can see the attached libraries in the code of `Main.js` file:

 ```javascript
 g_load_libraries=["UIAutomation", "DynamicsAX"];